-The accompanying schedule of expenditures of federal awards includes the federal award activity of Morehouse Community Improvement Organization, Inc., and is presented on the accrual basis The information in this accounting. schedule is presented accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Because the Schedule presents only a selected portion of the operations of Morehouse Community Improvement Organization, Inc., it is not intended to and does not present the financial position, assets, or cash flows of Morehouse changes in net Improvement Organization, Inc.
+The accompanying schedule of expenditures of federal awards includes the federal award activity of Morehouse Community Improvement and is presented on the accrual basis Organization, Inc., of accounting.
+The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Reguirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+Because the Schedule presents only a selected portion of the operations of Morehouse Community Improvement Organization, Inc., it is not intended to and does not present the financial position, assets, or cash flows of Morehouse changes in net Community Improvement Organization, Inc.